 Sketching Lisa Simpson – Tips and Techniques

 Before starting to sketch Lisa Simpson, it’s important to have a basic understanding of her facial features and proportions.
-Her face is oval-shaped, and her eyes are large and circular.
-Her nose is small and slightly upturned, and her mouth is usually drawn with a subtle smile.
+Her face is round-shaped, and her eyes are large and circular.
+Her nose is small, and her mouth is usually drawn with a subtle smile.
 To capture her likeness, pay attention to the placement and size of each feature.